sindresorhus/execa/readme.md

 Type: `number | false`\
 Default: `5000`

-If the child process is terminated but does not exit, forcefully exit it by sending [`SIGKILL`](https://en.wikipedia.org/wiki/Signal_(IPC)#SIGKILL).
+If the subprocess is terminated but does not exit, forcefully exit it by sending [`SIGKILL`](https://en.wikipedia.org/wiki/Signal_(IPC)#SIGKILL).

 The grace period is 5 seconds by default.
 This feature can be disabled with `false`.

-This works when the child process is terminated by either:
+This works when the subprocess is terminated by either:
 - the [`cancelSignal`](#cancelsignal), [`timeout`](#timeout), [`maxBuffer`](#maxbuffer) or [`cleanup`](#cleanup) option
 - calling [`subprocess.kill()`](https://nodejs.org/api/child_process.html#subprocesskillsignal) with no arguments

-This does not work when the child process is terminated by either:
+This does not work when the subprocess is terminated by either:
 - calling [`subprocess.kill()`](https://nodejs.org/api/child_process.html#subprocesskillsignal) with an argument
 - calling [`process.kill(subprocess.pid)`](https://nodejs.org/api/process.html#processkillpid-signal)
 - sending a termination signal from another process

-Also, this does not work on Windows, because Windows [doesn't support signals](https://nodejs.org/api/process.html#process_signal_events): `SIGKILL` and `SIGTERM` both terminate the process immediately.
+Also, this does not work on Windows, because Windows [doesn't support signals](https://nodejs.org/api/process.html#process_signal_events): `SIGKILL` and `SIGTERM` both terminate the subprocess immediately.
 Other packages (such as [`taskkill`](https://github.com/sindresorhus/taskkill)) can be used to achieve fail-safe termination on Windows.

 #### killSignal

 Type: `string | number`\
 Default: `SIGTERM`

-Signal used to terminate the child process when:
+Signal used to terminate the subprocess when:
 - using the [`cancelSignal`](#cancelsignal), [`timeout`](#timeout), [`maxBuffer`](#maxbuffer) or [`cleanup`](#cleanup) option
 - calling [`subprocess.kill()`](https://nodejs.org/api/child_process.html#subprocesskillsignal) with no arguments